deepcoder/ha-zha-query-tools/README.md

 ACCESS_TOKEN = ''
 ```

+ws05.py has better error handling and is logging less data (not including raw json) to sqlite database so it does not grow so fast
 ws04.py

 This program tries to display ZHA devices based on their 'neighbor' relationship.
 It also records a SQLite database of the data returned by each web socket call to ZHA.
 Devices seems to stay in ZHA until you delete them, so this routine displays and records when a device goes 'OFFLINE' to the ZHA coordinator.
 It also records the length of time between when the coordinator sees a device and the devices RSSI and LQI values.
 Still trying to understand how to interpret this data.